 Caller: I own a company and I want to fire an employee for X, Y and/or Z. Can I do that?

 Caller: I worked for a company and got fired for X, Y, and Z. Can they do that?

 I know, I know.
 Nobody is shocked that an attorney is hedging an answer.
 Trust me, I don’t want to be wishy-washy.
-I want to tell Potential Client #1 that, “hell, yes, you can fire that so and so for doing that.
+I want to tell Potential Client #1, “Hell yes, you can fire that so and so for doing that.
 This is America.
 That’s nuts.”
-And (perhaps more often as I’ve grown older and repeatedly amazed at what employers do) I’d like to tell Potential Client #2, “They did what??!!
-To the Lawsuit Mobile!”
+And (perhaps more often as I’ve grown older and repeatedly amazed at what employers do) I’d like to tell Potential Client #2, “They did what??!!”

 But, instead, I say “maybe.”
 And then I tell the business owner that Texas has a lot of protections for businesses but you have to be careful under both the state and federal laws.
 I tell the fired employee that Texas has a lot of protections for businesses but you are protected by some state and federal laws.

 Like plenty of other attorneys, I represent both businesses and individuals in employment matters.
 I know how frustrating it is for an employer to be sued by an employee whom they feel deserved to be fired.
 And, I know how devastating it is for an employee to be fired for an illegitimate reason.
 Based on my experience handling these types of cases from both tables in the courtroom, here are my quick, top-5 tips for companies who are about to terminate an employee:

 Don’t terminate an employee for any of the following reasons:

 - A person’s race, color, religion, gender, age, national origin, disability, or citizenship